openvinotoolkit/datumaro/docs/user_manual.md

 - `--filter-mode` (string) - The filtering mode.
 Default is the `i` mode.
 - `-o, --output-dir` (string) - Output directory.
 By default, a subdirectory in the current directory is used.
-- `--overwrite` - Allows to overwrite existing files in the output directory, when it is not empty.
+- `--overwrite` - Allows overwriting existing files in the output directory, when it is not empty.
 - `-p, --project` (string) - Directory of the project to operate on (default: current directory).
-- `--help` - Print the help message and exit.
+- `-h, --help` - Print the help message and exit.
 - `-- <extra format args>` - Additional arguments for the format writer (use `-- -h` for help).
 Must be specified after the main command arguments.